justinj/communic8/README.md

 There could be multiple messages in one filling of the GPIO pins, and there could be a message spread out over multiple.
 The GPIO pins should be thought of more as a continuous stream of bytes.

-### Benefits of this approach

-Not many headers, so messages are quite compact, which is beneficial since we only have 128 bytes

-### Drawbacks of this approach

-Impossible to interpret a message without context/id/the type of RPC it is, so if something goes wrong it's very difficult to inspect the message to see its meaning